History of Bosnia and Herzegovina in Timeline

 In 1979, the Bosna Royal basketball club from Sarajevo were European Champions.

-It has been estimated that 30 million pilgrims have visited Međugorje since the reputed apparitions began in 1981.
+Since 1981, it has been estimated that 30 million pilgrims have come to Međugorje since the reputed apparitions began.

-From 7 to 19 February 1984, Sarajevo hosted the 14th Winter Olympics, marking the most important international sporting event in the history of Bosnia and Herzegovina.
+From February 7 to 19, 1984, Sarajevo hosted the 14th Winter Olympics, the most important international sporting event in the history of Bosnia and Herzegovina.

-In 1989, the women's basketball club Jedinstvo Aida from Tuzla won the Women's European Club Championship, led by Razija Mujanović.
+In 1989, the women's basketball club Jedinstvo Aida from Tuzla won the Women's European Club Championship.

 November 1990: Multi-Party Parliamentary Elections

-In November 1990, multi-party parliamentary elections were held throughout Bosnia and Herzegovina, leading to a coalition of ethnically based parties.
+In November 1990, multi-party parliamentary elections were held throughout Bosnia and Herzegovina, resulting in a national assembly where communist power was replaced by a coalition of three ethnically based parties.

-In 1990, the women's basketball club Jedinstvo Aida from Tuzla won the Ronchetti Cup final, led by Razija Mujanović.
+In 1990, the women's basketball club Jedinstvo Aida from Tuzla won the Ronchetti Cup final.

 March 1991: Alleged Agreement on Partition

-In March 1991, Serbian leader Slobodan Milošević and Croatian leader Franjo Tuđman allegedly agreed on a partition of Bosnia and Herzegovina.
+In March 1991, it is believed that Serbian leader Slobodan Milošević and Croatian leader Franjo Tuđman agreed on a partition of Bosnia and Herzegovina, aiming to establish Greater Serbia and Greater Croatia.

 October 1991: Declaration of Sovereignty

-In October 1991, Bosnia and Herzegovina issued a declaration of sovereignty.
+On October 15, 1991, Bosnia and Herzegovina declared its sovereignty.

 November 1991: Proclamation of Croatian Community of Herzeg-Bosnia

-On November 18, 1991, the Croatian Democratic Union (HDZ) branch in Bosnia and Herzegovina proclaimed the existence of the Croatian Community of Herzeg-Bosnia.
-The Government of Bosnia and Herzegovina declared it illegal.
+On November 18, 1991, the Croatian Democratic Union (HDZ) branch in Bosnia and Herzegovina proclaimed the Croatian Community of Herzeg-Bosnia in a separate part of the territory, an action unrecognized and declared illegal by the Bosnian Government.

 According to the 1991 census, Bosnia and Herzegovina had a population of 4,369,319.